 - (c) The trustee shall not be liable for such termination and distribution, notwithstanding the existence or potential existence of other beneficiaries who are not in esse or not determined until the happening of a future event.
-Any beneficiary receiving a distribution from a trust terminated under this section shall incur no liability and shall not be required to account to anyone for such distribution. - (d) The provisions of this section shall not apply where the instrument creating the trust, by specific reference to this section, provides that it shall not apply." - Sec.
+Any beneficiary receiving a distribution from a trust terminated under this section shall incur no liability and shall not be required to account to anyone for such distribution. - (d) The provisions of this section shall not apply where the instrument creating the trust, by specific reference to this section, provides that it shall not apply. - (e) This section applies to trusts created prior to the effective date of this act unless the trust agreement contains spendthrift or similar protective provisions, including provisions described in G.S.
+36A-115(b)(3).
+This section also applies to trusts created on or after the effective date of this act notwithstanding the existence of spendthrift or similar protective provisions, including provisions described in G.S.
+36A-115(b)(3), in the trust agreement." - Sec.
 2. In the event that the 1991 General Assembly enacts the "North Carolina Uniform Custodial Trust Act", G.S.
-36A-120(b), as enacted by this act, is rewritten to read: - "(b) Any trust property becoming distributable under subsection (a) of this section to a minor or incompetent beneficiary may be distributed: - (1) To the guardian of the estate or general guardian of such beneficiary; - (2) In accordance with the North Carolina Uniform Transfers to Minors Act, Chapter 33A of the General Statutes; or - (3) In accordance with the North Carolina Uniform Custodial Trust Act, Chapter 33B of the General Statutes.
+36A-125(b), as enacted by this act, is rewritten to read: - "(b) Any trust property becoming distributable under subsection (a) of this section to a minor or incompetent beneficiary may be distributed: - (1) To the guardian of the estate or general guardian of such beneficiary; - (2) In accordance with the North Carolina Uniform Transfers to Minors Act, Chapter 33A of the General Statutes; or - (3) In accordance with the North Carolina Uniform Custodial Trust Act, Chapter 33B of the General Statutes.